-Each year according to the timeline specified in the Education Code, the Governance Board will adopt a budget, oversee and provide interim State reports detailing revenues and expenses incurred by the Charter School.
-The budget and interim financial reports are made available for public review and provided as described below.
+Each year according to the timeline specified in the Education Code, the Governance Board will adopt a budget, oversee and provide interim State reports detailing revenues and expenses

 Cash Management

 Cash flow statements are prepared annually and monitored monthly or as needed to ensure solvency and stability.
 State revenue projections and budget assumptions for current and future years are provided through information obtained from School Services of California and the Charter Schools Development Center.